 Budget for this scenario: 0 CHF.

-Scenario 2: Hiking and Lakefronts
+Scenario 2: Hiking and Lakeside

-Other popular routes can be found on Zurich Tourism, including the Sihlwald Wilderness Trail (2 hours, 6.2 km).
+Other popular routes can be found on Zurich Tourism, including the Sihlwald wilderness trail (2 hours, 6.2 km).

 Budget: 0–5 CHF for public transport.